tylerneylon/pumba/markdown/parse7.md

     -- regex -->
     --   '"' -str

+This means a `regex` rule matches a literal double quote followed by whatever is matched by `-str`.
 The `-str` item instructs the parser to enter the mode called `str` until that mode exits.